 - unexplained weakness or fatigue that lasts more than a day

-- changes in mucus sputum, including color, thickness, or amount
+- changes in sputum, including color, thickness, or amount

-Pneumonia and COPD can result in serious complications.
-Long term and even permanent damage can occur.
-Early treatment can help decrease these risks.
 The inflammation from the pneumonia can limit your airflow, which can further damage your lungs.
-This can progress into acute respiratory failure, which can be fatal.
+This can progress into acute respiratory failure, a condition that can be fatal.

 Pneumonia can cause deprivation of oxygen, or hypoxia, in people with COPD.
 This can lead to other complications, including: